spree/spree/README.md

 The source code is essentially a collection of gems.
 Spree is meant to be run within the context of Rails application.
 You can easily create a sandbox application inside of your cloned source directory for testing purposes.

-1. Clone the git repo
+1. Clone the Git repo

         git clone git://github.com/spree/spree.git spree
         cd spree